EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `saturatedFraction_none`: sets the land.states.soilWSatFrac [saturated soil fraction] to zero
+- `saturatedFraction_none`: Sets the saturated soil fraction to 0.

 </details>